DanielDiazLajara/DanielDiazLajara/README.md

 # 💫About Me :
-💻I'm currently working on Blockchain, focusing on Hyperledger Fabric and Ethereum.
+💻I'm currently working on Full-Stack and Blockchain, focusing on Vue, NodeJS, React and Hyperledger Fabric.

 🌱I'm currently learning cybersecurity.